 Jesus himself, I believe, planted the seeds of Mark’s faith, because I think Mark was frequently with the disciples.
 Many scholars will say that there is a probability that Mark was the young man who “lost” his clothes in the Garden the night Jesus was arrested.
 Why would he have been with them?
 The upper room was at his house!
 Peter went back to Mary’s house (there were several) after the angel let him out of jail (Acts 12:12) this Mary is identified as Mark’s mother.
 That would have also put him in the prayer meeting at Pentecost and possibly he was the one carrying the jug that the disciples followed to find the room (Mark 14:13).

 Personally, I think that Peter and Andrew were his uncles and James and John were his cousins (Why not?).
-That would lead into this idea real easy; Mark was the little boy with the five biscuit and two fish lunch.
+That would lead to this idea real easy; Mark was the little boy with the five biscuits and the two fish lunch.
 (I warned you.)
 I actually wrote a short story along that train of thought; he went along for the boat ride when Jesus needed the rest.
-But can you imagine getting a little boy’s attention for life with that miracle and what could his mother say when he comes home with twelve baskets of leftovers.
+But can you imagine getting a little boy’s attention for life with that miracle and what could his mother say when he comes home with twelve baskets of leftovers?

 See this site for St. Mark http://www.americancatholic.org/Features/Saints/Saint.aspx?id=1364